sck-at-ucy/kbeta-pinn3d/README.md

 ## Relation to Kourkoutas-β
 This workload is the **PDE‑heavy sibling** to the 2‑D Transformer demo in [`kbeta-transformer2d`](https://github.com/sck-at-ucy/kbeta-transformer2d).
-Both share the same optimiser code (`kbeta.optim.KourkoutasSoftmaxFlex`) but stress *different* regimes:
+Both share the same optimiser code (`kbeta.optim.KourkoutasBeta`) but stress *different* regimes:

 | Repo | Regime tested |